-- Like all life bacteria must acquire the 17 essential elements - How they acquire these essential elements as a group is very diverse... - Some are HETEROTROPHS, some are AUTOTROPHS - Some use light as an energy source and others use chemicals
+- Like all life bacteria must acquire the 17 essential elements - How they acquire these essential elements as a group is very diverse... - Some are HETEROTROPHS, some are AUTOTROPHS - All four nutritional modes are represented in this group

 - Bactería must acquíre sugars (organic molecules) that provide energy and building blocks. - These macromolecules provide the energy for cellular respiration and provide the raw materials for biosynthesis - In addition bacteria require certain specific essential nutrients usually needed in much smaller amounts